-When this feature is selected, the power WINDOW switches, radio, hands-free system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 60 minutes after the ignition switch is turned OFF.
+When this feature is selected, the power WINDOW switches, radio, hands-free system (if equipped), DVD video system (if equipped), power sunroof (if equipped), and power outlets will remain active for up to 60 minutes after the ignition switch is placed in the OFF position.
 Opening a vehicle door will cancel this feature.
-To make your selection, press and release the FUNCTION SELECT button until "Off," "45 sec.," "5 min.," "10 min.," "30 min.," or "60 min." appears.
+To make your selection, press and release the FUNCTION SE-LECT button until "Off," "45 sec.," "5 min.," "10 min.," "30 min.," or "60 min." appears.